tvangundy/workspace/docs/runbooks/incusos/incusos-setup.md

-# Setting Up Incus on Intel NUC
+# Setting Up IncusOS on Intel NUC

 This guide walks you through installing and configuring [IncusOS](https://linuxcontainers.org/incus-os/docs/main/getting-started/) on an [Intel NUC](https://www.intel.com/content/www/us/en/products/boards-kits/nuc.html) device.
 IncusOS is a dedicated operating system designed specifically for running Incus, providing a streamlined platform for container and virtual machine management.